Pregnancy Options Counseling & Support Services

 Birth Parent Support Services & Options Counseling

-Clients making adoption plans for their unplanned pregnancy are paired with a licensed MCH professional to support them throughout their pregnancy, to walk through each step of making an adoption plan.
+Clients who choose to make adoption plans for their unplanned pregnancy are paired with a licensed MCH professional to support them throughout their pregnancy and to walk through each step of making an adoption plan.
 MCH offers confidential counseling services statewide and free of charge, which gives clients information on all of their rights, including their right to change their plan at anytime.

 Frequently Asked Questions